prometheus/docs/content/docs/operating/security.md

 Prometheus is maintained by volunteers, not by a company.
 Therefore, fixing security issues is done on a best-effort basis.
-We strive to release security fixes within 7 days for: Prometheus, Alertmanager, Node_exporter, Blackbox_exporter, and Pushgateway.
+We strive to release security fixes within 7 days for: Prometheus, Alertmanager, Node Exporter, Blackbox Exporter, and Pushgateway.

 ## Prometheus